-Homophones Introduction to colons to introduce a list and semi-colons between words Proof reads for spelling and punctuation errors & near and phrases in a more complex list homophones Uses pronouns to avoid repetition where appropriate Experiments with writing poetry using different forms RECOUNT RECOUNT Words with Develop cohesion of the whole text by: Write recounts based on the same subject such as a field trip, a 'silent' using conjunctions, adverbials, pronouns, synonyms and repetition to build match or a historical event for two contrasting audiences such letters cohesion within a paragraph. e.g. Rio was born in London in 1987, although as a close friend and an unknown reader, reflecting on the level Na dal varia his family moved to Brighton two years later.
+Homophones Introduction to colons to introduce a list and semi-colons between words Proof reads for spelling and punctuation errors & near and phrases in a more complex list · · · homophones Uses pronouns to avoid repetition where appropriate Experiments with writing poetry using different forms RECOUNT RECOUNT Words with Develop cohesion of the whole text by: Write recounts based on the same subject such as a field trip, a 'silent' using conjunctions, adverbials, pronouns, synonyms and repetition to build match or a historical event for two contrasting audiences such letters cohesion within a paragraph. e.g. Rio was born in London in 1987, although as a close friend and an unknown reader, reflecting on the level his family moved to Brighton two years later.
 As a young child, he showed of formality required Modal verbs early promise on the football field.
 Football soon became his passion.
-Words Practise writing recounts with word limits so that pupils are Linking ideas across paragraphs using adverbials of time and by referring forced to consider the conciseness of their writing, whilst still ending in 'ment' back to the content of the last paragraph. e.g. In addition to football, Rio trying to maintain the engagement of the reader ment enjoyed a variety of other activities including golf and maths.
-In 2001, he Read recounts which use less obvious chronological markers and Adverbs of represented his school in the Brighton Maths Challenge, where he took first decide how the author has decided on paragraph breaks possibility prize.
-Explore recounts where the chronology is indicated by layout, and Varied verb forms including manipulating tenses through paragraphs to paragraphing and ordering, rather than more obvious frequency guide the reader through chronology e.g. He lived in Brighton until the age chronology words and phrases , of twenty.
-He was playing for a local team when a Manchester United scout chilohology words and philases Convert discovered him.
+Practise writing recounts with word limits so that pupils are Words Linking ideas across paragraphs using adverbials of time and by referring forced to consider the conciseness of their writing, whilst still ending in back to the content of the last paragraph. e.g. In addition to football, Rio trying to maintain the engagement of the reader 'ment' enjoyed a variety of other activities including golf and maths.
+In 2001, he Read recounts which use less obvious chronological markers and represented his school in the Brighton Maths Challenge, where he took first decide how the author has decided on paragraph breaks Adverbs of prize. possibility Explore recounts where the chronology is indicated by layout, and Varied verb forms including manipulating tenses through paragraphs to paragraphing and ordering, rather than more obvious frequency guide the reader through chronology e.g. He lived in Brighton until the age chronology words and phrases of twenty.
+He was playing for a local team when a Manchester United scout Convert discovered him.
 Today he lives in London and plays for Arsenal, but is hoping When writing biography, carry out independent research across nouns or to sign with Real Madrid next season.
-If all goes to plan, he will move to a range of sources adjectives Spain in June.
-3.3.05 into verbs using suffixes Explore the use of reported versus direct speech and compare the effect e.g. e.g: 'ate- ise- reported - for summing up opinions and glossing over detail; direct speech - ify' for impact e.g. sharing a pertinent view or influential quote e.g. Many

-Use verb prefixes e.g dis de mis over re
+If all goes to plan, he will move to a range of sources adjectives Spain in June. into verbs using suffixes Explore the use of reported versus direct speech and compare the effect e.g. e.g: 'ate- ise- reported - for summing up opinions and glossing over detail; direct speech - ify' for impact e.g. sharing a pertinent view or influential quote e.g. Many I I a a v a ula people said she was the greatest dancer that ever lived. vs. "I live only to Use verb dance." prefixes e.g Relative clauses For example, experiment with omitting the additional detail (in the form of relative clauses) from recounts and consider the effect on dis de mis over re experiment with moving clauses and phrases around in the text, considering the impact on engaging the reader explore the use of short, simple sentences to summarise; orientate the reader; dramatic impact explore the use of longer, complex sentences (with multiple clauses) to convey complex information

-Apply knowledge of nouns when differentiating between homophones, choosing suffixes e.g ance / ence people said she was the greatest dancer that ever lived. vs. "I live only to dance."

-Relative clauses For example, experiment with omitting the additional detail (in the form of relative clauses) from recounts and consider the effect on engaging the reader e.g. Sasha, who rose to fame as Max in Starstruck, first started acting at the tender age of five.
+Apply knowledge of nouns when differentiating between homophones, choosing suffixes e.g ance / ence engaging the reader e.g. Sasha, who rose to fame as Max in Starstruck, first started acting at the tender age of five.